 Approved accommodations are communicated in writing to the employee and as needed with the appropriate supervisor/administrator.
 If an approved accommodation is not provided, the affected employee should immediately notify the ADA Coordinator.

-For information regarding Section 504 of the Rehabilitation Act of 1973 and/or the Americans with Disabilities Act of 1990, as amended, visit the Department of Labor website.
+The Department of Labor provides information regarding 504 of the Rehabilitation Act of 1973 and/or the Americans with Disabilities Act, as amended.

 Americans with Disabilities 504/Complaint Procedures are administered under the Council on Postsecondary Education (CPE) Non-Discrimination Policy and Complaint Procedures.
 To file a complaint please contact:

 Title IX Coordinator/Affirmative Action Officer

 600 Mount Pleasant Avenue, Providence, Rhode Island 02908

 email@example.com | 401-456-8218